jimtough/aws-cert-dev-assoc-2020/README.md

 **FIGHTDRMCPX** "Fight Dr. McPX" - pneumonic for remembering the different types (as of 2018)

-Imagine Edward Norton from Fight Club against Disney's Scrooge McDuck
+Imagine Edward Norton from Fight Club against Disney's Scrooge McDuck who likes to share pictures from Scotland

 * F = FPGA
 * I = IOPS